zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Get the Mainnet Address from a Lock Script

-The generateAddress(script, {config}) function of the @ckb-lumos/helpers package can be used to generate Address for a specific lock script.
+The [generateAddress(script, {config})](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/helpers/src/index.ts#L89) function of the @ckb-lumos/helpers package can be used to generate address for a specific lock script.

+The following example generates the mainnet address for a lock script.

 ```typescript title="hellolumos/src/querycells.ts"
 import {predefined} from "@ckb-lumos/config-manager";